310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/happy_drops.md

     <td>
       the drops of [happy] kindness
       <br>
-      let’s go and gather them up to the very brim
+      let’s go and gather lots and lots of them to the very brim
       <br>
       so that i am able to give you a lovely smile ♪ (smile ♪) that can soothe you
       <br>